Proactive Planning for Resilience: Protocols for Community-Led Climate Adaptation in Virginia

 • 4.5 feet above current mean higher high water (MHHW) for long-term (2080 to 2100)3

-In addition, at the federal level, the Federal Flood Risk Management Standard (FFRMS) (formerly implemented through presidential executive order) is being implemented through FEMA regulations effective September 9, 2024.4 The FFRMS requires federal agencies to select one of three approaches (or a fourth approach resulting from any other method in an update to the FFRMS) to establish flood elevation and the corresponding flood hazard area for project siting, design and construction.5 Localities should keep in mind that that standard will be used for federally-funded projects within their jurisdiction,6 and seek opportunities to coordinate planning accordingly.
+In addition, at the federal level, the Federal Flood Risk Management Standard (FFRMS) (formerly implemented through presidential executive order) began being implemented through FEMA regulations effective September 9, 2024.4 The FFRMS requires federal agencies to select one of three approaches (or a fourth approach resulting from any other method in an update to the FFRMS) to establish flood elevation and the corresponding flood hazard area for project siting, design and construction.5 Localities should keep in mind that that standard will be used for federally-funded projects within their jurisdiction,6 and seek opportunities to coordinate planning accordingly.

 Risk Reduction Options